jartysiewicz/awesome-javaslang/README.md

 ## [checkid](https://checkid.io)

-Check id is a system designed for an automated detection and processing of identity documents.
+Check id is a system designed for an automated detection and processing of identity documents from scans and photographs.

 # Contributing